gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 ## Discussion

-If the first null hypothesis is rejected, it suggests that the original lab could benefit from a more robust documentation of its solution.
+If the null hypothesis is rejected, it suggests that the original lab could benefit from a more robust documentation of its solution.
 However, depending on the magnitude of the difference, a rejection of the null hypothesis could be indicative of an inequivalency between a python command used and the original tool intended for use in QGIS.

 ## Integrity Statement